Retros That Ship Changes Instead of Notes

 Most retros break down in predictable ways:

-- The next retro starts from scratch instead of reviewing the last commitment.
+- Each retro starts from scratch, leaving the last commitment unreviewed.

 Use a simple action loop

-The easiest way to create follow-through is to run each important topic through this loop: Insight → Theme → Experiment → Owner → Signal → Review.
+Run each important topic through one loop: Insight → Theme → Experiment → Owner → Signal → Review.

 Insight